lutes, vihuelas, fluted-back vihuelas, baroque guitars, archlutes, chitarroni, theorbos, orpharions, bandoras, citterns.

 Bob wrote: "Many thanks to you both for such a beautiful instrument".
 Noboru wrote: "My liuto attiorbato is a superb instrument; I cordially thank you for building me such an instrument; the instrument is very beautiful and attractive for me".
 Eligio wrote: "The vihuela is the best I have ever played truly.
 I have recommended it to my friend Jesús and another performer who is looking for one at the moment.
 Thanks for such wonderful instruments; you'll always have my respect and admiration".

-Below is a composite image of a thirteen-course baroque lute, one of a pair of triple-pegbox instruments we made in the summer of 2007: one was a customer's order, the other (shown directly below) was made 'on spec' and offered on the 'For Sale' page of this website, and subsequently sold:
+Below is a composite image of a thirteen-course baroque lute, one of a pair of triple-pegbox instruments we made: one was a customer's order, the other (shown directly below) was made 'on spec' and offered on the 'For Sale' page of this website, and subsequently sold:

 Above: a thirteen-course triple-pegbox baroque lute after Johannes Jauck, Graz 1734, completed in July 2007.
 It has a 15-rib back made from figured maple, unstained plumwood pegs (with bone pips) and an ebony-veneered neck.
 The pegbox is made from maple, and stained black.